How to Alleviate Hot Flashes and Night Sweats

 Stress can contribute to the onset of hot flashes.
 Consider sources of stress at home and at work, and learn to limit your obligations and delegate responsibilities to others.

 When you feel overwhelmed, avoid triggering a hot flash by focusing on relaxing.
 Taking several deep breaths can help you reset and clear your mind.
 Learn meditation, yoga, deep breathing, or other self-calming techniques to help you focus and feel calmer.
+At night, establish a calming routine to reduce the impact of the day’s stress on your body.

 Consider biodentical hormone replacement therapy